TykTechnologies/tyk/README.md

 [https://trello.com/b/59d5kAZ5/tyk-api-gateway-roadmap](https://trello.com/b/59d5kAZ5/tyk-api-gateway-roadmap)

 Any proposals can be made in the Github issue tracker, proposals that are adopted will be placed into the trello and then moved according to their status.

-### A note on the tests

-Currently in order for tests to pass, a redis host is required.
-We know, this is terrible and should be handled with an interface, and it is, however in the current version there is a hard requirement for the application to have its default memory setup to use redis as part of a deployment, this is to make it easier to install the application for the end-user.
-Future versions will work around this, or we may drop the memory requirement.

-The simplest way to get the tests to run is to install local redis, or (what I do) have a vagrant instance that is running redis, then you can just `vagrant up` when you need redis and kill it later.
-Just make sure you are forwarding the default ports 1:1.

-### Dev versus stable

-The master branch is NOT the stable releases, check the tags for stable releases that can be patched, please see the CHANGELOG for breaking changes or to see how things stand.

-### Geo IP features

-This product utilises GeoLite2 data created by MaxMind, available from [http://www.maxmind.com](http://www.maxmind.com).